BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 To extend what these commands are capable of, combine them with MPAT, such as:

-MPAT $r MPECHO The wind rustles the leaves at your feet.
+MPAT $n MPECHO The wind rustles the leaves at your feet.
+(at player who triggered the mobprog, send a message to everyone in the room)

+MPAT 45526 MPECHOAT $n You think you hear a howling wolf the distance.
+(in room 45526, send a message to only to $n)

 This message will reach the player regardless of what room or zone they are in.